FAQs for Returning Offenders

-Corrections’ role is to ensure that you are managed and supported while you are subject a Returning Offenders Order.
-A probation officer will work with you to help settle in New Zealand.
-They will also assist you to address your offending related needs so that you can lead an offence free life.
-A probation officer will also hold you to account if you do not meet the requirements of your Order.
+Corrections’ role is to ensure that you are managed and supported while you are subject to a Returning Offenders Order.
+A probation officer will work with you to help you re-establish yourself in New Zealand.
+They will help you access the help you need to remain crime free.
+A probation officer will also hold you to account if you do not do what is required of you under the Order.
 This could involve you being imprisoned in New Zealand.

 How often will I have to report to Community Corrections?

 The probation officer will work this out with you.
 While you are still settling in you will report regularly.
 You will have standard and may have special conditions that you must comply with.
 Corrections will work closely with you to make sure you stay on track.

 What kinds of things can I expect for standard and special conditions?